Why is Soy Protein great for your Heart Health

 Soy protein has been found to regulate blood pressure

-Randomized controlled trials, have found that consuming roughly 25 grams of soy protein daily helps to lower the blood pressure and people who are chronically hypertensive.
+Randomized controlled trials, have found that consuming roughly 25 grams of this protein daily helps to lower the blood pressure and people who are chronically hypertensive.

 Soy protein may positively affect the lipid profile